 Class size: 18

-Note: This is an all-day class with an hour's break in the middle, and is held in a venue two miles from the Corn Exchange and other teaching venues.
+Note: UPDATED LOCATION This is an all-day class with an hour's break in the middle, and is held in a venue 3.3 miles/5.3km from the Corn Exchange and other teaching venues.
 When purchasing a ticket you will be asked to choose which other day/s you would like to attend the marketplace at the Corn Exchange.
-Food is not provided but is available very nearby in the busy Haymarket area.
+Food is not provided but is available very nearby in the busy Newington area.